Fletcher13/secrets/README.md

 The `password` parameter is crucial for decrypting the store's internal keys.
 This password should *not* be saved with the secrets store, as that would defeat the purpose of encrypting the data.
+The password is then hashed with Argon2id to generate the key used to encrypt/decrypt the key(s) used to encrypt/decrypt the sensitive data.

-If `password` is nil, and a new store will be created, a random key will be created and it will attempt to use TPM2.0 to seal that key, and save the sealed key with the store in a file called `sealedkey` in the `.secretskeys` directory.
+TODO: If `password` is nil or zero length, and a new store will be created, a random key will be created and it will attempt to use TPM2.0 to seal that key, and save the sealed key with the store in a file called `sealedkey` in the `.secretskeys` directory.
 If `password` is nil and this opens an existing store, it will look for the `sealedkey` file and attempt to unseal it with TPM2.0.
 If that does not work, an error will be returned.

 ### Zeroization